ansible/ansible-rulebook/docs/actions.rst

      - Yes
    * - ruleset
      - The name of the rule set to retract the fact, default is the current rule set name
      - No
+   * - partial
+     - The fact being requested to retracted is partial and doesn't have all the keys.
+Default is true
+     - No

 Example: